Ralph Lauren has his name on a vast array of different brands.

 It isn’t rubbish, but again, it isn’t Polo level.
 It’s entry level.
 Don’t take this as a warning against buying, but just be aware not to pay as much as you would for Polo.

-Thanks to Elizabeth Kemister for kindly providing these photos.
+Thanks to Elizabeth Kemister for kindly providing these photos, after contacting me for help verifying a garment.

 Ralph Lauren Purple Label